everycure-org/matrix/docs/src/onboarding/walkthrough.md

     )
 ```

-`node` object in Kedro is an arbitrary Python function performing computation
+`node` object in Kedro is an arbitrary Python function performing computation.

 - F.lit(): Stands for “literal” and is used to wrap a constant or fixed value in a way that it can be used as a column in PySpark DataFrame transformations.
 - inputs: `ingestion.raw.rtx_kg2.nodes@spark` refers to an object defined in Kedro’s **Data Catalog.**
     - `...@spark` implies that format of the input data is a PySpark DataFrame.
 - outputs: `ingestion.int.rtx_kg2.nodes` refers to an object defined in Kedro’s **Data Catalog.**
-    - Absence is the `...@spark` tag means that this dataset is not explicitly cast as PySpark DataFrame.
+    - Absence of the `...@spark` suffix means that this dataset is not explicitly cast as PySpark DataFrame.
 However, if Data Catalog defines it as such, it will still be written as Spark dataframe.

 `create_pipeline()` is then being called in `pipelines/matrix/src/matrix/pipeline_registry.py`